 The pipe at Creative’s plant continues to spew disease-tainted bloodwater into Tofino Harbour.
 The Ministry of Environment promised a study, but has done nothing to turn off the tap.

-Only removing salmon farms from wild salmon migratory routes will put an end to the spread of disease from farmed to wild salmon.
-It is inevitable that this will happen, but will it happen in time to save one of the most precious resources on the planet?
+Only removing salmon farms from wild salmon migratory routes will put an end to the spread of viruses from farmed to wild salmon.
+But will it happen in time to save one of the most precious resources on the planet?